sketchout/tournament/README.md

 # Swiss Tournament Code
 This project is connected to RDB course.
-This course using Vagrant and Virtual Box, but can be use any environment which installed with PostgreSQL and Python.
+And using Vagrant and Virtual Box, but can be use any environment which installed with PostgreSQL and Python.

 # Run Procedure